madcampos/madcampos.github.io/src/content/blog/2024/01/accessible-colours.md

 ## Picking colours

 To generate the final list of colours I used a simple HTML `<form>` element.
-Inside the form I ran the loop that generates contrasts and made it output the results to divs with checkboxes.
+Inside the form I ran the loop that generates contrasts and made it output the results to `<div>`s with checkboxes.

 That gave me a representation of all the colours on the list in a nice selectable way. to make things even more explicit, the colour checkboxes that were not `checked` were styled to show only the hexadecimal code and [go to the end of the list](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Ordering_flex_items#the_order_property).